arboydev27/slushiees-web-app/README.md

-## 🍕 Pizza Restaurant App
+## 🥤 Slushiees Web App

-Welcome to the Pizza Restaurant Web App — a sleek, responsive ordering interface for a fictional pizza restaurant, built with the powerful features of Next.js.
-Learned most of the stuff from a Youtube Channel.
+Welcome to the Slushiees Web App — a vibrant, responsive ordering interface for a fictional drinks shop, crafted using the power of Next.js.
-Open [http://pizzarestaurant.vercel.app](https://pizza-restaurant-app-b3mb.vercel.app/) with your browser to view the project.
+Open http://slushies.vercel.app in your browser to explore the project.

 ## 🛠️ Tech Stack